Multi-language websites: all you need to know

 What does a multilingual website mean for your domain?

-As you may know, duplicate content can be detrimental for your ranking in search engines.
+As you may know, duplicate content can be detrimental to your ranking in search engines.
 However, it is obvious that you are going to need to “duplicate” a lot of content for your multi-language website.
 Therefore, it is vital to ensure that search engines will not actually see this content as “duplicate”.
 Using a dedicated URL for your translated content is the best way to avoid this from happening.

 You can choose from three different structures for your dedicated URLs.
 Here, we are using an example in which you are creating a Dutch version of your website: